aleksy0000/TamagotchiOnSTM/GameDesignDocument/GameDesignDocument/Demonstration Video.md

 ## Criteria Guide
-- Code Quality & Comments - 4 examples - 0/4 NOT DONE
+- Code Quality & Comments - 4 examples - 5/4 DONE
 - Gameplay - 4 Examples - 3/4 NOT DONE
 - Use of additonal IO - 3 examples - NOT DONE
 - Use of graphics API functions - 2 examples - 2/2 DONE